 Rather than discussing your disability, focus on the impact your condition has on your ability to undertake the role.

-Inform your employer of what you need and why.
+- Understanding.
+Help employers to understand what you need and why.